ryyppy/rescript-promise/README.md

 **Caveats:**

-- There is exactly one edge-case where returning a `Promise.t<Promise.t<'a>>` value within `then` is not runtime safe (but also quite nonsensical).
+- There are 2 edge-cases where returning a `Promise.t<Promise.t<'a>>` value within `then` / `thenResolve` is not runtime safe (but also quite rare in practise).
 Refer to the [Common Mistakes](#common-mistakes) section for details.
-- This edge-case shouldn't happen in day to day use, also, for those who have general concerns of runtime safetiness, should use a `catch` call in the end of each promise chain anyways
+- These edge-cases shouldn't happen in day to day use, also, for those with general concerns about runtime safetiness, it is recommended to use a `catch` call in the end of each promise chain to prevent runtime crashes anyways (just like in JS).

 ## Requirements